thoeProject/devops/README.md

 ![output](https://user-images.githubusercontent.com/63529255/232326793-33e162f3-5717-4b18-829a-b6a07ffd0856.png)

 # Customize vars.tf
-This file contains all the variables used inside the terraform/main.tf.
-If you want to deploy on other servers, you need to change values default inside the file. variable "server_names"{ type = list default = ["<Server_1>","Server_2"] }
+This file contains all the variables used inside file `vars.tf`.
+If you want to update any variables, you can update into this file.
+For example: If you want to deploy on other servers, you need to change values default inside the file variable "server_names"{ type = list default = ["<Server_1>","Server_2"] }